tenet-ac-za/safire.ac.za-website/content/technical/saml2/sirtfi/_index.md

 #### Annual review

-We undertake an annual review of Sirtfi-compliant entities, to ensure that the security contact details in metadata are still accurate, and to reaffirm the entity's Sirtfi compliance.
-Entities that fail this review may have their assertion of compliance removed.
+We undertake an annual review of entities that have published security contacts to ensure that the security contact details in metadata are still accurate.
+In the case of Sirtfi-complient entities this review is used as a basis to reaffirm the entity's Sirtfi compliance and entities that fail this review may have their assertion of compliance removed and may need to reattest compliance.

 ### Sirtfi-compliant entities